Rand Afrikaans University: Origins

 In the two decades after the Second Boer War, the flow of impoverished Afrikaners from the countryside to the Witwatersrand grew without a significant increase in the number of Afrikaans speakers, as is evident from the fact that the congregations of Afrikaans churches in Johannesburg showed almost no growth.
-That an entire generation of Afrikaners on the Rand was lost and Anglicized during this time was due, among other things, to the lack of Afrikaans educational institutions.
+That an entire generation of Afrikaners on the Rand was lost and Anglicised during this time was due, among other things, to the lack of Afrikaans educational institutions.

 The picture only began to change from the 1920s and especially during the Great Depression when the first Afrikaans high schools on the Rand opened – Hoërskool Voortrekker in Boksburg in January 1920, Hoërskool Helpmekaar in Braamfontein and Hoërskool Monument in Krugersdorp in 1921.
 Shortly after the Second World War, there were only six Afrikaans-medium high schools on the Witwatersrand, compared to 26 English-medium high schools.

 The growth of Afrikaans-medium high schools gradually began to reflect the population growth of Afrikaans first language speakers.
 The number of Afrikaners on the Rand grew by 167 percent between 1936 and 1960, compared to 60 percent in South Africa as a whole.

-Compared to English-speaking South Africans, however, the intellectual potential of this large population concentration was underutilized, for social and economic reasons.
+Compared to English-speaking South Africans, however, the intellectual potential of this large population concentration was underutilised, for social and economic reasons.
 In South Africa as a whole, the percentage of English speakers who matriculated or obtained an academic degree was twice as large as the percentage of Afrikaans speakers.
 On the Rand, the Afrikaners were even further behind on this metric, as many Afrikaans learners left high school before matriculating, while many matriculants could not afford to pursue tertiary academic education at a university.